-As you're well aware, when it comes to GPUs we go fully in-depth.
-We test dozens of graphics cards year in and year out, and we keep evaluating them months after release as new games and drivers come about.
-With GeForce RTX cards readily available, brand new GTX mid-range contenders and even something new from AMD, it's a pretty good time to see what's out there and consider buying a new graphics card today, don't mind all the testing, marginal fps gains, power consumption figures, or overclocking potential.
-TechSpot's Best Graphics Cards feature is written to get a simple question answered: Given a certain budget, which is the graphics card you should buy?
+When it comes to graphics cards we go fully in-depth.
+We test dozens of GPUs year in and year out, and we keep evaluating them months after release as new games and drivers come about.
+With GeForce RTX cards readily available, brand new GTX mid-range contenders and even something new from AMD, it's a pretty good time to see what's out there and consider buying a new graphics card.

+Don't mind all the testing, marginal FPS gains, power consumption figures, or overclocking potential...
+TechSpot's Best Graphics Cards is written to get a simple question answered: Given a certain budget, which is the graphics card you should buy?
 Fret no more.

 - Entry-Level GPU ($100)